ricky-davis/AstroLauncher/README.md

 Ricky Davis - Discord: @Spyci#0001

-If you have any questions you can DM me, or preferrably, join the [Astroneer discord] (discord.gg/Astroneer) and ask in the #self_host_talk channel
+If you have any questions you can join the [Astroneer discord] (discord.gg/Astroneer) and ask in the #self_host_talk channel

 Project Link: [https://github.com/ricky-davis/AstroLauncher](https://github.com/ricky-davis/AstroLauncher)